programmerin/my-study-notes/CCNA (Networking) Notes.md

 !["IPv4 Addresses"](/IPv4%20Addresses.png)

-IPv4 addresses are 32-bit binary numbers that are typically represented in decimal format using the dot-decimal notation.
-Each decimal number in an IPv4 address, also known as an octet, is between 0 and 255.
+<span style="color:#d19a66">**IPv4 addresses are 32-bit binary numbers that are typically represented in decimal format using the dot-decimal notation.**</span> Each decimal number in an IPv4 address, also known as an octet, is between 0 and 255.
 The four octets of an IPv4 address are separated by dots and represent the network and host portions of the address.

 ### IPv4 address Classes